sobolevn/git-secret/_posts/2019-09-18-git-secret-reveal.md

 public-keys which were used in the encryption.
 Under the hood, this uses the `gpg --decrypt` command.

-(See [git-secret(7)](http://git-secret.io/git-secret) for information about renaming the .gitsecret folder using the SECRETS_DIR environment variable.

 ## OPTIONS

     -f  - forces gpg to overwrite existing files without prompt.
     -F  - forces reveal to continue even if a file fails to decrypt.
     -d  - specifies `--homedir` option for the `gpg`, basically use this option if you store your keys in a custom location.
+    -v  - verbose, shows extra information.
     -p  - specifies password for noinput mode, adds `--passphrase` option for `gpg`.
     -P  - preserve permissions of encrypted file in unencrypted file.
     -h  - shows help.

+(See [git-secret(7)](http://git-secret.io/git-secret) for information about renaming the .gitsecret folder using the SECRETS_DIR environment variable.

 ## MANUAL